oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - In the local shell, `docker login container-registry.oracle.com`.
      - In the local shell, `docker pull container-registry.oracle.com/database/enterprise:12.2.0.1-slim`.

-       {{% notice note %}} If a local Docker login and manual pull of `container-registry.oracle.com/database/enterprise:12.2.0.1-slim` is not sufficient (for example, if you are using a remote Kubernetes cluster), then uncomment the `imagePullSecrets` stanza in `$WORKDIR/k8s-db-slim.yaml` and create the image pull secret as follows:
+   - Use the sample script in `/tmp/operator-source/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, `oracle-db`.

      ```
-              kubectl create secret docker-registry regsecret \
-                --docker-server=container-registry.oracle.com \
-                --docker-username=your.email@some.com \
-                --docker-password=your-password \
-                --docker-email=your.email@some.com
-              ```
-       {{% /notice %}}

-   - Use the sample script in `$SRCDIR/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, `oracle-db`.

-      **NOTE**: If your database image access requires the `regsecret` image pull secret that you optionally created above, then pass `-s regsecret` to the `start-db-service.sh` command line.

-     ```
-     cd $SRCDIR/kubernetes/samples/scripts/create-oracle-db-service
+     cd /tmp/operator-source/kubernetes/samples/scripts/create-oracle-db-service
      start-db-service.sh
      ```

-     This script will deploy a database with the URL, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, and administration password, `Oradoc_db1`.
+     This script will deploy a database in the `default` namespace with the URL, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, and administration password, `Oradoc_db1`.

+     This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

-     {{% notice warning %}} The Oracle Database Docker images are supported only for non-production use.
+     **WARNING:** The Oracle Database Docker images are supported only for non-production use.
 For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1) : All the data is gone when the database is restarted.
-     {{% /notice %}}

-     **NOTE**: This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

-2. Use the sample script in `SRCDIR/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with the schema prefix `FMW1`.
+2. Use the sample script in `/tmp/operator-source/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with the schema prefix `FMW1`.

    Note that this script assumes `Oradoc_db1` is the DBA password, `Oradoc_db1` is the schema password, and that the database URL is `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`.

    ```
-   cd $SRCDIR/kubernetes/samples/scripts/create-rcu-schema
+   cd /tmp/operator-source/kubernetes/samples/scripts/create-rcu-schema
    ./create-rcu-schema.sh -s FMW1 -i container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
    ```